Anon-Planet/thgtoa/docs/guide/index.md

 - From the list of available applications, add KeePassXC to the list of selected applications.

-You are done and can now skip the rest to go to the "[Creating your anonymous online identities][Creating new identities:]" part.
+You are done and can now skip the rest to go to the "[Creating your anonymous online identities](#creating-your-anonymous-online-identities)" part.

 ### Tutorial for installing Windows based VMs on Qubes OS